Sivothajan/lightning.sivothajan.me/README.md

 # lightning.sivothajan.me

-custom domain lightning address support for binance lightning nrtwork with the help of Binance API, Supabase and Vercel Serverless Functions.
+custom domain lightning address support for binance lightning nrtwork with the help of Binance API, Supabase and Vercel Serverless Functions

 ---